Mike Ford Player Props: Mariners vs. Twins

 Mike Ford At The Plate

-- Ford is hitting .271 with five doubles, nine home runs and seven walks.
+- Ford has five doubles, nine home runs and seven walks while batting .260.

-- In 30.6% of his games this year, Ford has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in two contests.
+- Ford has an RBI in 11 of 37 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.